Octave Mirbeau

 Why should it matter, whether it’s Peter or John who demands, “Your money or your life !” since he is obliged to lose in any case?
 Well!
 No. In the presence of different thieves and torturers he wants to express his preferences, to cast his vote for the most rapacious and ferocious of the lot.

 In order to warns you about cultivating hopes that will soon fade away, do not imagine that the sorry spectacle at which you assist today is peculiar to one regime, and that it will pass away.
-All regimes are worth the same, that is, they are all equally worthless.
+All regimes are the same, that is, they are all equally worthless.
 So go home, my good friend, and go on strike against general elections.
 You have nothing to lose, and, at least, this should keep you amused for a while.
 From behind your windows, in your home shut firmly against all beggars of political alms, you’ll watch the obscene trafficking in votes and electoral favours.

 Dear good friend, I repeat my invitation to you: